Location: Nelson and Abel Tasman

 There’s not enough words to describe this part of my trip.
 Honestly.
 I could go on for days about this but I’ll try to keep it short.

 After my wine tour shenanigans, I went to Nelson for just one night before my 3 day kayaking adventure in Abel Tasman.
 I went for a walk to the ‘geographical centre of New Zealand’ (allegedly) and just had a chilled out evening.
 Nelson is a cool place and I spent one other night there (Christmas) after coming back from Abel Tasman.
-The church is beautiful and there’s a lot of restaurants and bars without making it a really busy town, which I liked.
+The church is super cute and there’s a few restaurants and bars.
+It is not a busy town, which I liked.

 Now…onto Abel Tasman ….